SpeedFox198/Data-Structures-and-Algorithms-Assignment-1/README.md

 ## Conclusion

-Timsort was a hell to learn due to me attempting to understand how every part of it worked (it was especially hard for me to understand how did `powerloop` using `powersort` worked).
+Timsort was a hell to learn due to me attempting to understand how every part of it worked (it was especially hard for me to understand how did `powerloop` using `powersort` worked) (it also took a long time for me to implement galloping functionality).
-In the end I wasn't able to implement the galloping mode for timsort due to lack of time.
 I might implement it if I have time later (and also if I am still willing to do it).
 Also, I wish I could've implemented/learn even more cool algorithms like Boyer–Moore algorithm, Aho-Corasick algorithm, Introsort.